cpoczatek/oci-performance-test/README.md

     terraform init
     terraform apply

-Then SSH to the machine and run:
+Then SSH to the machine using the value from the Terraform output and run:

     cd /
     sudo su